John J. Jacob (West Virginia politician): Governor (1871–1877)

 During Jacob's tenure as governor, West Virginia's state constitution was re-written.
 Moderates and former Confederate supporters themselves believed the original 1863 constitution was too biased in favor of pro-Union supporters.
 A new constitutional convention, controlled by Democrats, met in Charleston in 1872.
 The new constitution restricted the power of the legislature and expanded the governor's term in office from two to four years, but prohibiting consecutive terms (effective with the 1876 election).

-In 1872,Í Jacob was denied re-nomination by the Democratic Party, which was controlled by industrialist Johnson N. Camden.
+In 1872, Jacob was denied re-nomination by the Democratic Party, which was controlled by industrialist Johnson N. Camden.
 Jacob ran on the ad hoc "People's Independent" ticket with Republican support.
 He was re-elected by 2,400 votes over Camden, whom the Democrats had nominated in Jacob's place, for a four-year term.
 Camden's men controlled the legislature, however, and passed "ripper" laws that stripped Jacob of his appointment powers.

 In 1875, the state government moved from Charleston and returned the capital to Wheeling in Ohio County.
 After Jacob left the governor's office, he remained in Wheeling and served once again in the West Virginia House of Delegates, this time from Ohio County, in 1879.
 He also served as the county's circuit judge from 1881 to 1888.
 Jacob continued to practice law in Wheeling until his death in 1893, aged 63.